hmont/sora/README.md

-# sora
+# Sora
-Simple, efficient, powerful file/image hosting server written in modern Python
+Sora is an image and file hosting server intended to be used with [ShareX](https://github.com/ShareX/ShareX).